 Controlling app access to files in macOS

-Apple believes that users should have full transparency, consent, and control over what apps are doing with their data.
-In macOS 10.15, this model is enforced by the system to help ensure that all apps must obtain user consent before accessing files in Documents, Downloads, Desktop, iCloud Drive, and network volumes.
+Apple believes that users should have full transparency, consent and control over what apps are doing with their data.
+In macOS 10.15, this model is enforced by the system to help ensure that all apps must obtain user consent before accessing files in Documents, Downloads, Desktop, iCloud Drive and network volumes.
 In macOS 10.13 or later, apps that require access to the full storage device must be explicitly added in System Preferences.
 In addition, accessibility and automation capabilities require user permission to help ensure they don’t circumvent other protections.
-Depending on the access policy, users may be asked to, or required to, change the setting in System Preferences > Security & Privacy > Privacy:
+Depending on the access policy, users may be asked to, or be required to, change the setting in System Preferences > Security & Privacy > Privacy:

 User prompted by app